Parental Leave Pay's effect on existing leave entitlements

 The Paid Parental Leave scheme is designed to complement existing workplace entitlements.
 It provides payments but does not provide a new entitlement to leave.
 The scheme does not change any of your employee’s existing leave entitlements.
 Your employee’s Parental Leave Pay or Dad and Partner Pay is in addition to their employer-provided leave entitlements.

-The existing minimum entitlement to 12 months unpaid parental leave for long-term employees, in the National Employment Standards under the Fair Work Act 2009, is unchanged.
-Your long-term employees can also request an additional 12 months unpaid leave on top of this.
-A long-term employee is someone who has worked for your business for 12 months or more.
+The existing minimum entitlement to unpaid parental leave for long-term employees, as set out in the National Employment Standards under the Fair Work Act 2009, is unchanged.

 Parental Leave Pay or Dad and Partner Pay will not result in the accrual of any additional leave entitlements for your employee.